Permits from the Environmental Services Section are required for the following activites in the City of Covina:

 Pool Draining Permit - Prior to draining your pool, please fill out and submit this Pool Draining Permit Application to the Environmental Services Section.
 No fee is required, but fines may be assessed if your pool is drained without obtaining a permit.
 Please click here to view the City of Covina's stormwater pollution prevention guide for swimming pools.

 Non-Domestic Wastewater (Industrial Waste) Disposal Permit - Restaurants, industrial facilities and certain commercial facilities that discharge industrial/commercial or non-domestic wastewater to the City's sewer collection system are required to obtain a Non-Domestic Wastewater (Industrial Waste) Disposal Permit.
 Non-domestic wastewater is generated from food processing, manufacturing, commercial or other operations including household type operations performed at commercial establishments or to support commercial purposes.
 The first step toward obtaining a permit is turning in the Non-Domestic Wastewater (Industrial Waste) Permit Application.
-Click here to view FAQs about the City's industrial waste program.
+Click here for frequently asked questions about the Industrial Waste Permit

 State General Construction Permit - Construction sites 1 acre or greater are required to obtain a General Permit for Discharges of Storm Water Associated with Construction Activity from the State Water Resources Control Board (see Construction General Permit Order 2009-0009-DWQ for details) .
 A Stormwater Pollution Prevention Plan and the Waste Discharge Identification Number (WDID) that is provided to the applicant by the State must be submitted to the Environmental Services Section for review and approval before any grading or building permit is issued for construction sites 1 acre or greater.
 Click here for a list of FAQs regarding the Construction General Permit.
 The California Stormwater Quality Association has produced this California General Construction Permit Overview.